ladonade/Aleo-Vote-Demo/README.md

 ## Summary

-`vote.leo` is a general vote program.
+`Aleo Vote Demo` is a general vote program.

 Anyone can issue new proposals, proposers can issue tickets to the voters, and voters can vote without exposing their identity.